lzhang638/lizhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal Information"
+title: "Li Zhang"
 excerpt: "About me"
-author_profile: ture #false
+author_profile: false
 redirect_from:
   - /about/
   - /about.html